mozilla/addon-sdk/Signal.md

 that is because no of the above signals have consumers.

-In order to start signal network up one needs to commit to writing (maybe processing is a better term) every state change as follows:
+In order to start signal network up one needs to commit to writing (maybe processing is a better term) every state change.
+Think of signals as inputs (user events, application events, etc..) that need to be written to a logical output, where output can be anything file system, network, model in the app, or screen.

 ```js
 const { write } = require("elmjs/signal")